-Nature of Reserve Description Council Fund to manage the impact of uneven cash flows and unexpected events or emergencies; Earmarked Reserves to meet known or predicted requirements and include Insurance Reserves, Earmarked Reserves will be established on a "needs" basis, in line with planned or anticipated requirements; Delegated School Balances these represent the cumulative effect of over and under- spending on school delegated budgets not available to the Council; Equalisation Reserves to meet future Public Finance Initiative (PFI) costs arising from advance payments of Revenue Support Grant or spread the costs incurred in a particular future year over the period of the Medium Term Financial Strategy (MTFS); and Capital Receipts Reserve this has been shown for completeness as it forms part of the Usable Reserves of the Council.
+Nature of Reserve Description Council Fund to manage the impact of uneven cash flows and unexpected events or emergencies; Earmarked Reserves to meet known or predicted requirements and include Contingency Reserves, Directorate Reserves and Transformational Reserves.
+Earmarked Reserves will be established on a "needs" basis, in line with planned or anticipated requirements; Delegated School Balances these represent the cumulative effect of over and under- spending on school delegated budgets not available to the Council; Equalisation Reserves to spread the costs incurred in a particular future year over the period of the Medium Term Financial Strategy (MTFS); Capital Receipts Reserve this has been shown for completeness as it forms part of the Usable Reserves of the Council.
 Capital Receipts are available to finance capital expenditure in future years.

 2.2 The Council will also maintain a number of other reserves that arise out of the interaction between legislation and proper accounting practices.
 These reserves, which are not resource-backed, will be specified in the annual Statement of Accounts.
 These are called Unusable Reserves.
 The Council's unusable reserves are the Capital Adjustment Account, the Revaluation Reserve and the Pension Reserve.
+These will not be referenced within this Protocol.